 The bulk (70%) of the assessment will take the form of two closed-book examinations.
-The mid-session exam, held in week 6 and covering topics covered in weeks 1 to 5, is intended to give you timely feedback about your individual performance.
+The mid-session exam, covering topics up to and including routing, is intended to give you timely feedback about your individual performance.
+As a security measure, you may be recorded by video surveillance during the mid-session exam.
 The final exam will provide a final test of competency and will mainly (at least 90%) cover topics that were not covered by the mid-session exam, i.e. it will focus on the second half of the course.
 Video surveillance may be used during exams to help secure the exam process.
 Marks will be assigned according to the correctness of the responses.